 Casey began working seasonally in housekeeping at the Old Faithful Lodge in 1981, and continued to advance with multiple promotions as she went along.

 One of Casey’s early summer seasons working at the Old Faithful Lodge

 “You work hard, and people notice,” said Casey.
 “I knew my first summer, standing at Old Faithful Lodge and looking over at Old Faithful Inn, one day I wanted to run the housekeeping department there.
 It took me a few summers, but I eventually got that position.
 It was so obvious to me, even then, that you work hard, take every opportunity to learn and you can work in just about any job you decide you want.”

 Casey, previously a philosophy major at Brevard College in North Carolina, said it only took that one summer to really change her mind on what career she wanted to focus on.
-Today, Casey serves as Xanterra’s Yellowstone director of human resources; a role she has filled for 17 years.
-She has built and lived a happy life here, including raising a daughter in the area, and said she is now looking forward to her upcoming retirement, and the next chapter of her story.
+Casey served as Xanterra’s Yellowstone director of human resources; a role she had for 19 years.
+She has built and lived a happy life here, including raising a daughter in the area, and said she is now enjoying her retirement, and the next chapter of her story.

 Then there’s the story of Leslie Quinn: Interpretive Specialist and Transportation Manager of Training & Standards for Xanterra.